phluentmed/Phluent-Home/README.md

-# At phluentMed we are a team dedicated to medical data collection and processing solutions.
+# We are a team dedicated to medical data collection and processing solutions.

 _______________________________________________________________________________________________________________________________________
 ## Table of Contents